sascha-schieferdecker/TYPO3-instagram/README.md

 Make sure you don't select any filter (posts/reels) while setting up the scraper.
 Schedule the scraper to run as often as you like.

+It is important that you run the scraper multiple times a day, the host names for the instagram asset URLs seem rather transient.

 ![scraper.png](Documentation%2FImages%2Fscraper.png)

 ### The TYPO3 part